nixpulvis/nixpulvis.github.io/MTk3ODkK/seen.md

 drinks for the ones made just for them.
 Uniquely labeled "Dave" and "Sarah", always managing to be the last vessel they check.
-They can feel the presence of my gaze as they exclaim with a slight gasp as they grab their cup.
+They can feel the presence of my gaze as they exclaim with a slight gasp and grab their cup.
 I wonder to myself if the coffees get sad waiting to be claimed.
 Mine doesn't get the chance.
 They call my name and I'm up and gone.
 I've accomplished my goal; coffee acquired.
 I retreat to my